 ESCROW ACCOUNTS TRIAL BALANCE REPORTS

 A trial balance report depicting the balance of a particular customer’s funds can be produced for each escrow account at any time.
 This report depicts all individual customer file balances that do not have a zero balance.
-On a monthly basis, the Owner/President reconciles the trial balance report to the bank balance and reconciled book balance, creating a “three way” reconciliation.
+On a monthly basis, the President reconciles the trial balance report to the bank balance and reconciled book balance, creating a “three way” reconciliation.
 Trial balance reports are produced for each escrow account maintained by TNCT, including recording accounts and underwriter premium accounts.

-ESCROW ACCOUNTS ARE PROPERLY LABELED AND MAINTAINED IN INSURED
+ESCROW ACCOUNTS ARE PROPERLY LABELED AND MAINTAINED IN INSURED INSTITUTIONS

 Escrow bank accounts are appropriately designated as “escrow” accounts.
 This designation is noted in the original banking agreements as well as on our check stock, deposit slips, and bank statements.
 Escrow accounts are maintained with insured financial institutions.